carlosperate/s3-bucket-listing/README.md

+# Fork changes

+This branch (`gh-pages`) should track the upstream working branch (at the time of writing this is also `gh-pages`).
+The only change is this section at the top of the README.

+The original upstream `master` branch was old and unused, I have deleted this branch and created again from the `gh-pages` branch to include the config and any possible changes I required for my bucket needs.
+This fork `master` branch is the one deployed to GitHub Pages.

+---

 Create nice directory listings for s3 buckets using only javascript and HTML.

 The listing can be deployed on any site and can also be deployed into a bucket.